jacoborus/deno-buckets/README.md

 </p>

 Buckets is a wrapper around the native
-[Deno bundler](https://deno.land/manual/tools/bundler), it allows you to select source files, and then bundle their resolved exports
+[Deno bundler](https://deno.land/manual/tools/bundler), it allows you to select source files, and then bundle their resolved default exports.

 ## Example

 **numbers.json:**

 ```json
 {
   "one": 1,